 Those are some basic information you need to know when choosing your first best beginner electric guitar.

 During your consideration, if you fall in love with one particular guitar or just feel so much comfortable with it then choose it.

-All specific details are all irrelevant when a guitar speaks to you.
+All specific details are irrelevant when a guitar speaks to you.

-But, just keep in mind those BEST electric guitar for beginner above and know what you prefer so that ‘that’ guitar has a chance to speak to you.
+But, just keep in mind those BEST electric guitars for beginners above and know what you prefer so that ‘that’ guitar has a chance to speak to you.